ironrule/se_project_express/README.md

 **Future Plans**

-Future plans for this site are to implement more functionality to the back-end server.
+Future plans for this site are to the front-end with the back-end server.
+This will require implementing additional functionality on the front-end to match what is available on the back-end.
 Additional information will be added as the project progresses.